Header

 *For students with a Bachelor of Law degree from a Swiss university the module Introduction to Swiss Law is considered fulfilled upon commencement of the study program.
 Instead, they complete another (English-language) module of the faculty according to choice in the amount of 6 ECTS credits.

-Important: Admission to the Zurich bar examination with the degree in the Double Degree Master's program is possible.
+Important: Admission to the Zurich bar examination with the degree in the double degree master's program is possible.
 However, it should be emphasized that due to its focus on international law, comparative law aspects as well as foreign law, the study program is not specifically geared towards an internship at a Zurich district court (auditoriate) and also not towards the subjects examined in occasion of the Zurich bar exam (§10 Abs.
 3 PrüfV, OS 215.11).
 Graduates of this study program who wish to take the cantonal bar exam must therefore deepen their knowledge of Swiss law on their own responsibility, which involves an additional learning effort.

 Repeat Examinations